 Berlin is a city that is no stranger to most of us.
 Berlin is the capital and largest city in Germany and is largely home to the country’s art and nightlife scenes.
 Although the country is famed for its dark past, the country still attracts millions of visitors around the world and continues to flourish in the arts, culture, and history.
 There are so many things to do and places to see in Berlin like the famed Brandenburg Gate, Reichstag, and the TV tower.
+There are a number of great places to stay as well, including the best hotels for families as well as hotels for couples.
 If you plan to have a short getaway and want to make the most out of your Germany trip, check out some of these local cities that are just right outside of Berlin.
 Read on to find out more to see which local cities to explore on this list of best weekend trips from Berlin, Germany.

 Hamburg is located at the North part of Germany and is known for its harbour, Port of Hamburg, and is connected by the famed Elbe River.
 Hamburg is vital to Germany’s economy and business.
 But, what is more impressive is that Hamburg has numerous beautiful eye-catching buildings, landmarks, and attractions like the Speicherstadt.
 Hamburg is a two-hour trip away from Berlin by train, making it the perfect weekend trip.